ovh/depc/docs/guides/sources.rst

 - a URL : ``http://my-opentsdb.local``
 - the credentials separated by a colon : ``myuser:mypassword``

-Here is a really simple payload, to show you how to use it in your checks :
+Here is a really simple payload, to show you how to use it in your indicators :

 .. code:: json